 In most cases, a cornea transplant procedure lasts less than an hour.

 The recovery time for a cornea transplant depends on the type of transplant you have.
 It takes about 18 months to enjoy the final results of a full-thickness transplant, although it’s usually possible to provide glasses or a contact lens much earlier.

 Recovery is usually faster after replacing just the outer and middle layers (DALK).
 Endothelial transplants (EK) tend to have a faster recovery time of months or even weeks.

-It’s important to take good care of your eye to improve your chances of a good recovery.
-This means not rubbing your eye and avoiding activities such as contact sports and swimming until you’re told it’s safe.
+It’s essential to take good care of your eye to improve your chances of a good recovery.
+You should not rub your eye and avoid activities such as contact sports and swimming until we tell you it’s safe.

 Are there any risks involved in cornea transplant surgery?

 As with all types of surgery, there is a risk of complications.
 These can include the new cornea being rejected by the body, infection and further vision problems.

 Around 95% of full-thickness cornea transplants in low-risk conditions such as keratoconus, last a minimum of 10 years.